Entry Requirements for Medicine in Europe

 While being authentic is always a good way to approach these tasks, preparation can still significantly help aspiring doctors.
 There are some tried and true methods to write the perfect medical school personal statement.
 Moreover, many of the standard medical school interview questions are open secrets.

 While medical schools don’t require any of the following extracurricular activities, they definitely do consider them.
 Students use interviews and personal statements to tell admission offices why they will make excellent doctors.
 However, extracurriculars go even a step further - they show why.
 And action always speaks louder than words.

 Here are the best extracurriculars for future doctors:

 Graduate Entry Medicine Requirements

-Graduate Entry Medicine is available for people who already have a Bachelor’s Degree and want to pursue a quicker medical programme (3 or 4 years).
+Graduate Entry Medicine is available for people who already have a Bachelor’s Degree and want to pursue an accelerated medical programme.
 That’s why it is often called Fast Track Medicine, and it is a very popular route for science graduates to become doctors.

 Requirements are very similar to regular entry.
 However, the grade requirements are for the degree diploma instead of the secondary education one.
-In addition, most universities require a science degree, though some will accept a non-science degree as well.
+In addition, most universities require a science degree, though some will accept a non-science degree.

 Here is a summary of what graduate-entry applicants into Medicine need:

 - A copy of their previous university transcript